 - Consult audition requirements and complete a web request for an audition time.

-- Make a formal application to the College of Graduate Studies.
+- Submit an application to the College of Graduate Studies.

-- Complete the music department GTA application form.
+- Complete the music department GTA interest survey.

 For more information, contactDepartment of Music